-Podcast episode: Agricultural Land and Development with Brent Swallow
+Podcast Episode: Agricultural Land and Development with Brent Swallow

 How to grow and protect agricultural land in Alberta.
 Hosted by ALI Communications Coordinator Evan Menzies with Dr. Brent Swallow from the University of Alberta.
 Dr. Swallow was a co-PI on a recently released report through the Alberta Land Institute, which estimated the economic impact of agricultural land fragmentation and conversion in Alberta.